Profile Image

 • 2008 Race to Win - How to Become a Complete Champion Driver

-Irish driving Legend Derek Daly is the epitome of the Complete Champion.
-From Victory Circle to the Announcer's Desk, Hall of Fame Race Car Driver and Network Television Color Analyst Daly has spent nearly three decades as the face of the motor sport world.
+Irish driving legend Derek Daly is the epitome of the Complete Champion.
+From the Victory Circle to the Announcer’s Desk, Hall of Fame Race Car Driver and Network Television Color Analyst Daly has spent nearly three decades as the face of the motorsport world.
+He counts Sylvester Stallone, David Letterman and Jay Leno amongst his friends.

-Derek Daly's professional racing career spanned 17 years, and his experiences are nothing short of breathtaking.
-Daly's story is one that precious few have lived to tell.
+Derek’s professional racing career spanned 17 years and his experiences are nothing short of breathtaking.
+Daly’s story is one that precious few have lived to tell.
 In 1984, Derek suffered one of the hardest crash impacts that a driver had ever survived when he hit the wall at Michigan International Speedway at 212 MPH.
 After fourteen surgeries and three years in therapy, he returned to full-time racing.
-He completed in the 12 Hours of Sebring - one of the premier motor sport endurance races in the US - and won the race two years in a row.
+He competed in the 12 Hours of Sebring - one of the premier motorsport endurance races in the US – and won the race two years in a row.

-Derek literally wrote the book on how to become a 'Complete Champion'.
-Race to Win: How to Become a Complete Champion was heralded a "future classic" by the Irish Times.
-Friend, former race competitor and international auto racing superstar Marion Andretti contributed the foreword: "Derek's book teaches lessons it took guys like me years to learn.
-Quite honestly, I believe the advice in this book resonates far beyond the racing industry."
+Derek literally wrote the book on how to become a ‘Complete Champion’.
+Race To Win: How to Become a Complete Champion was heralded a “future classic” by the Irish Times.
+Friend, former race competitor and international auto racing superstar Mario Andretti contributed the foreword: “Derek’s book teaches lessons it took guys like me years to learn.
+Quite honestly, I believe the advice in this book resonates far beyond the racing industry.”
+His second book, A Champions Path: Be Extraordinary was published in 2017.

 Derek and his three sons reside outside of Indianapolis, Indiana.
-Derek became an American Citizen on September 28, 1993, but retains his wonderful Irish accent.
+Derek became an American Citizen on September 28, 1993.

 Contact GDA for Availability